Library conditions of use

 - It is the responsibility of the borrower to return all items in good condition and on time.

 - Items requested by another Library client may be recalled.
 There is a minimum loan period if an item is requested by another client.
-More information is available on the Library website at: deakin.edu.au/library/access-borrow/request-an-item
+More information is available on the Library website at: deakin.edu.au/library/access-borrow/from-our-libraries

 - An item requested by another Library client should be returned by the due date to avoid incurring overdue points.